CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 What to do when nothing of substance happens
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some reports will not get any reaction from the responsible Linux kernel
+Some reports will not get any reaction from the responsible CQX96 kernel
 developers; or a discussion around the issue evolved, but faded out with
 nothing of substance coming out of it.